FORT MASSAPEAG LECTURE 4/7/2026 MPL

-First Settlers: Despite purchasing the Fort Massapeag site in 1693, the first permanent European settlers, Major Thomas and Freelove Jones, arrived in 1696.
-They established a home built on land given to them for their marriage by Freelove's father, Thomas Townsend.
-The house sat north of the Fort Massapeag Site and Native American burial ground, and village.
+Establishing a Legacy of Settlement: Although the Fort site was purchased in 1693, the first permanent European settlers, Major Thomas and Freelove Jones, arrived in 1696.
+They established a home on land gifted for their marriage by Freelove's father, Thomas Townsend.
+Their residence was situated just north of the Fort Massapeag site, a location that also contained a Native American burial ground and village.

-Indigenous Dispersion: Records indicate a Native American village nearby in the 1680s, but by the end of the 17th century, no Indigenous people resided in Massapequa.
-European colonization—through disease, conflict, and land deals—led to the displacement of the Lenape and Matinecock tribes, who moved eastward or upstate.
+Indigenous Dispersion: Historical records indicate a vibrant Native American village existed nearby as late as the 1680s.
+However, by the close of the 17th century, the local Indigenous population had vanished from Massapequa.
+Through a combination of disease, conflict, and land sales, the Lenape and Matinecock peoples were displaced, moving eastward on Long Island or upstate.

 This excerpt from the 1906 family history by Thomas Floyd-Jones describes the land ownership of Major Thomas Jones and his wife Freelove.
 It tells of the brick house home and the stories of signs of haunted spirits.
 Image courtesy of the Library of Congress.